The Industrial Commons trains workers in Morganton, North Carolina, to become upholsterers, one of the highest paid jobs in furniture

 • Launching an Impact Investing group to jumpstart growth-stage businesses that will impact their communities.
 Equity investments make up less than 2% of CDFI portfolios in the United States.
 This will fill a crucial gap for companies like this that need more than traditional debt products.

 • Coming Soon!
-Momentus Capital is developing an investment bank to better connect investors with community organizations through community-centric securities offerings.
+We are developing an investment bank to better connect investors with community organizations through community-centric securities offerings.

 About Momentus Capital